-The huge bundle of water spinach or Filipino “kangkong” (say ‘kang-kong’) was washed, trimmed and plunked right into the pan.
+The huge bundle of water spinach or Filipino “kangkong” (say ‘kang-kong’) was washed, trimmed and plunked right into the pan ready for the Dinengdeng.
 The sour vinegar simmered with the black fish sauce or ” bagoong balayan” and already the aroma of sweet tartness with a salty zest was a promise of a good midweek dinner.
 And right next to it, was a big brown bowl of bagoong rice.

 It was the middle of the week, somewhere between hump day and Friday, when a quick meal was the order of the day.
 And like a godsend message, I was re-reading the blogpost of foodie friend, Malou Nievera and her terrific recipes for the Kulinarya Cooking Club last May.
 Her easy, quick and irresistable Filipino dishes have always attracted my attention and I’ve made a couple of them.
 The Dinengdeng ( say “di-neng- deng” ) she recently featured was no exception.
 I liked it immediately.
 It was easy, quick to do, and I had all the ingredients – spinach, onions, vinegar, and the black fish sauce.

 Coincidentally, I had just bought from the nearby Asian grocery a bunch of water spinach, also known as “kangkong”.
 The water spinach has longer stems and thinner, lankier leaves compared to the regular spinach I get from major supermarkets here in America.
 In the Philippines, it is commonly grown all over the country.
 Filipinos have used it for a variety of dishes like – sinigang, tinola and even a kangkong-tomato-salty egg salad.
 Back here in my American kitchen, I had a huge amount of “kangkong” and I was craving Dinengdeng, so you’re seeing my version of Malou’s vegetable dish.